Themed guided tours

-The Tourist Information Office organizes guided thematic visits all year round.
-The list of the different thematic visits can be seen below – the visits can be combined on request.
+The Tourist Information Office organizes guided themed visits all year round.
+The list of the different themed visits can be seen below – the visits can be combined on request.

 The historical centre

 This visit enables you to discover the historical centre of Châteaudun and admire the town’s most beautiful monuments.
 You will see the old town fortifications, the twelfth-century church of La Madeleine, the medieval quarter, the castle from the outside – the route comes to an end in the Place du 18 octobre to evoke the new town, rebuilt in the eighteenth century.

 Châteaudun from the upper town to the lower

 This visit enables you to discover the historical centre of the town from the medieval quarter at the top of the rocky crag and also from the banks of the Loir underneath the castle.
 The route starts in the Place du 18 Octobre with the new town, rebuilt in the eighteenth century, and then follows the remains of the old fortifications.

 The beautiful houses of Châteaudun

 This visit lets you discover the most beautiful houses in Châteaudun.
 You can admire the classical façades dating from the reconstruction of the town in the eighteenth century, the remarkable coloured brick fronts of the local houses from the late nineteenth century and the attractive villas from the early twentieth century in the area around the train station.